On the Provability Logic of HA: Preliminary definitions and facts

 \section{Preliminary definitions and facts}

-This section is mainly devoted to elementary definitions and facts.
-First we define propositional languages (\cref{sec-languages}) and substitutions (\cref{sec-sub,sec-sub-1}).
-Then we define several axiom schemata and propositional logics (\cref{propo-logics}). \Cref{sec-cto} defines two complexity measures $\cto(A)$ and $\ctob(A)$.
-Kripke semantic for the intuitionistic modal logics is defined in \cref{sec-Kripke}.
-To be self contained, we also proved Kripke completeness of $\igl$ and $\iglca$ in \cref{sec-Kripke}. \Cref{sec-Box-trans} defines the G\"odel's translation \citep{Godel33}.
-Some notations on sets of propositions are defined in \cref{notation-set}. \Cref{sec-NNIL-def} defines the set $\NNIL$ of propositions and then states some properties of them. \Cref{pres-admis} defines relative admissibility and preservativity and proves some elementary facts about them. \Cref{glb} introduces the greatest lower bound relative in some set $\Gamma$ of propositions and proves some of its elementary properties.
-In \cref{sec-fix} we prove simultaneous fixed-point theorem for $\igl$.
-Finally in \cref{2salient} we state two salient results from \citep{Sigma.Prov.HA,PLHA0} which are crucial for the characterization of the provability logic of $\HA$.
+This section presents elementary definitions and results.
+We first define propositional languages (\Cref{sec-languages}) and substitutions (\Cref{sec-sub,sec-sub-1}).
+Subsequently, several axiom schemata and propositional logics are defined (\Cref{propo-logics}). \Cref{sec-cto} defines two complexity measures, $\cto(A)$ and $\ctob(A)$.
+Kripke semantics for intuitionistic modal logics are defined in \Cref{sec-Kripke}.
+For the sake of self-containment, we also prove Kripke completeness for $\iglcp$ and $\iglca$ in \Cref{sec-Kripke}. \Cref{sec-Box-trans} defines G\"odel's translation \citep{Godel33}.
+Some notation concerning sets of propositions is introduced in \Cref{notation-set}. \Cref{sec-NNIL-def} defines the set $\NNIL$ of propositions and states some of their properties. \Cref{pres-admis} defines relative admissibility and preservativity and proves elementary facts about them. \Cref{glb} introduces the greatest lower bound relative to a set $\Gamma$ of propositions and proves some of its elementary properties.
+In \Cref{sec-fix}, we prove a simultaneous fixed-point theorem for $\iglcp$.
+Finally, \Cref{2salient} states two salient results from \citep{Sigma.Prov.HA,PLHA0} that are crucial for characterizing the provability logic of $\HA$.